SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-with-comments.md

 Q3 Treasury Policy WG budget is taken from the Treasury Guild

 Q3 Dework PBL and Knowledge Base WG budget is taken from Process Guild

+**Budget Operations**

+Filter out WGs that have:

+E xceeded their budget

+Have little funds to make payments

 ### Filter Addresses (Button)